 Periodic revenues related to payment card issuance: This shall include the periodic and one-off commissions and fees related to the payment cards (except SZÉP cards) issued by the reporting entity independently or through a sponsor bank (e.g. annual card fee, card issuance fee), which do not depend on the number and value of transactions carried out by the payment cards, namely on the purchase, cash withdrawal or cash deposit transactions.
 Accordingly, the revenues related to the latter shall be reported not in this category, but in the related separate row.

 Other revenues not related to transactions: This shall include all reportable revenues not related directly to the execution of transactions, account management, access to account packages or payment card issuance, and thus they provide access to other, separate services (e.g. internet bank access, the issue of additional account statements).
+Acceptance fees collected on a non-transactional basis (monthly POS terminal fee, one-off accession fee, etc.) shall also be reported here

 Revenues related to debit transactions: This shall include all reportable revenues the value of which depends on the number or amount of debit transactions, or those providing direct access to the respective transaction service (e.g. a certain number of transactions may be executed for the pre-determined fixed fee, but no further services are available).